 "When we fight, we fight to win, we fight for American principles, we fight for the American flag and we come home after we win."

-Paul's comments came as the intelligence committees in Congress were signing off on the administration's plans to begin delivering small arms and weapons to specific rebel groups in Syria.
+Paul's comments came as the intelligence committees in Congress were signing off on the administration's plans to begin delivering weapons to specific rebel groups in Syria.
 President Barack Obama has said, however, that he has no plans to commit troops to Syria.
-The U.S. has also balked at calls to impose a no-fly zone over parts of the country.
+The U.S. also has balked at calls to impose a no-fly zone over parts of the country.